 - Possible complications

-A vasectomy is performed on a day case basis and takes roughly 15-20 minutes to perform.
-There are 2 types of vasectomy available; a scalpel vasectomy and a no-scalpel vasectomy.
+The procedure is performed on a day case basis and takes roughly 15-20 minutes to perform.
+There are 2 types of private vasectomy available; a scalpel vasectomy and a no-scalpel vasectomy.

 The procedure is performed by numbing the area by injecting the anaesthetic into the skin of your scrotum with a small needle.
 A small incision is made in the upper part of the scrotum once the area has been numbed (the no-scalpel technique makes a small hole in the scrotum instead of an incision).